DePINNetwork/depin-sdk/tools/teal/templates/docs/delegate-keyreg.teal.md

 ## Functionality

-For accounts in cold storage that still want to participate in the Algorand protocol, it is undesirable to thaw the spending key whenever new participation keys need to be registered.
+For accounts in cold storage that still want to participate in the DePIN Network protocol, it is undesirable to thaw the spending key whenever new participation keys need to be registered.
 This contract allows you to delegate a key whose sole permission is to sign `KeyReg` transactions for its associated account.

 This contract is intended to be used as a "delegated" script, *not* as a contract-only account.
 A spending key should sign this contract.